 Community Eligibility Information for Parents

-Max Abbott, Douglas Bryd, Anne Chesnutt, Hope Mills, Howard Learning Academy, Ireland Drive, Luther Nick Jeralds, Lewis Chapel, South View, Spring Lake, Westover
+Max Abbott, Douglas Bryd, Anne Chesnutt, Hope Mills, Howard Learning Academy, Luther Nick Jeralds, Lewis Chapel, South View, Spring Lake, Westover

 Douglas Byrd, Ramsey Street, E.E.
 Smith, Westover, A.B.
 Wilkins